onsip/SIP.js/etc/api/sip.js.api.md

     readonly id: string;
     // @internal (undocumented)
     protected abstract _id: string;
-    // Warning: (ae-forgotten-export) The symbol "SessionInfoOptions" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "OutgoingInfoRequest" needs to be exported by the entry point index.d.ts info(options?: SessionInfoOptions): Promise<OutgoingInfoRequest>;
     // @internal